 Work Hours in a Month: 2026 Planning Guide for Field Service Owners

 It’s the last week of May.
 The owner of a 10-tech HVAC shop in Phoenix is running capacity calculations for June 2026.
 He has 22 working days.
 At 8 hours per technician per day, that equals 176 hours per day, or roughly 1,760 labor hours across the team for the month.
 He schedules installations against that same capacity and books maintenance contracts accordingly.
 But by the second Friday, he is about 200 hours short.
-It’s not because of call-outs.
 The spreadsheet didn’t account for Juneteenth, and time is also being lost in untracked workflow - toolbox talks and JSAs still being completed on paper and rebuilt for each job.

 Below are the real 2026 numbers, the hidden deductions that field service owners often fail to model, and the workflow steps that help recover lost hours.